cerc-io/hosting/gitea/act-runner.md

 ### Registration Token

 > Note: Runners can be registered globally for an entire Gitea instance, for a specific organization, or for a single repo.
-This example assumes registering the runner globally.
+This example registers globally.

 Before executing the runner, first obtain a registration token by visiting http://gitea.local:3000/admin/actions/runners, clicking the 'Create new Runner' button, and copying the displayed registration token, for example, `FTyMBkcK9ErmD0wm8LfBzfXOUUlQA7dBJF6BB64Z`.